MV10/GenericHostBuilderLogger/README.md

 ## Logger Configuration

 Most applications need more than the default logger configuration.
-This package is able to capture and attempt to re-use the logger configuration provided to the original Generic Host.
+This package is able to intercept and attempt to re-use the logger configuration provided to the original `IHostBuilder`.
 Instead of calling `AddHostBuilderLogger`, provide your usual logger configuration lambda to `ConfigureLoggerWithHostBuilderLogger`.
 Notice we can even log messages from within these builder delegates:

 ```csharp
 try